Altair1618/Tubes2_SouseiEnjoyer/README.md

 1. Navigate to the  `bin/net6.0-windows` directory
 2. Launch the application by running the following command:
 ```
-dotnet src.dll
+dotnet TreasureHuntSolver.dll
 ```
-2. Or you can double click on the `src.exe` file
+2. Or you can double click on the `TreasureHuntSolver.exe` file
 2. Click the "Input File" button to select the maze text file
 3. Select the search algorithm (BFS, DFS, TSP, Shortest Path, or Shortest Path (TSP)) from the control menu.
 4. Click the "Search" button to find the route to all treasures.